Museum Manifesto. Humans and other animals

 Animal Welfare

-These days we should take into account what animals are feeling.
-This is hard to do when we only have concepts that we as humans have developed to describe mental states: sensitivity, emotions and conscience.
+The time has come for us to take into account what animals are feeling.
+Yet this is hard to do when all we have to describe mental states are concepts developed for humans such as sensitivity, emotions and conscience.

-In 2015, Anses, the French Agency for Food, Environmental and Occupational Health, defined animal welfare as “ the physical and mental state of animals resulting from satisfaction of their essential physiological and behavioural needs and their ability to adapt to their environment. ” It gives guidelines for improving animals’ living conditions in wildlife parks, farms, research laboratories, etc.
+In 2015, Anses, the French Agency for Food, Environmental and Occupational Health, defined animal welfare as "the physical and mental state of animals resulting from the satisfaction of their essential physiological and behavioural needs and their ability to adapt to their environment."
+It provides guidelines for improving the living conditions of animals in wildlife parks, farms, research laboratories, etc.

 Maquette d'une étable en bois contenant des figurines d'humains et de bovins.